-For those of you that aren’t familiar with social feeds, they’re an auto generated social wall that aggregates social content from all your social networks into one display.
+For those of you who are wondering what is a social feed?
+Social feeds are essentially an auto generated social wall that aggregates social media content from all your social networks into one display.
 These live social feed apps can be an asset to any live event in more ways than one from acting as a free photographer to helping with engaging guests.

 We put together this list of five of the best advantages of using social media feeds during live events to show you the many ways you can benefit from a social feed plugin at your next event:

 Sometimes attendees can feel a bit detached from some events, since the focus is usually on one or two people.
 Not that they don’t enjoy celebrating the guest or guests of honor!

 Adding in a live social media feed to these events lets the guests contribute to the ambiance of the whole event using social media and makes them feel like they’re part of the celebration.
 Using an event social feed plugin, guests can submit their selfie with the bride and groom, share an old photo of themselves and the birthday girl or submit a fun picture of themselves interacting with your brand’s photo booth at a trade show event.

 Not only can free social media feeds act as a free photographer at an event but this free photographer is like having a photographer that can be in multiple places at once.

 When you embed social feeds at an event, you’re able to collect and display pictures and videos from all over your event that one photographer couldn’t possibly manage to capture.
 You also get these pictures and videos shared to your event’s social feed from multiple perspectives.
 These submissions to the live social media feed plugin from your fleet of photographers are sometimes deliciously wonderful throwbacks of old photos shared on social media years ago.
 Other times they are planned contributions to the social feed from past company events to showcase your company culture.